TREATMENT FOR YOUR MENTAL HEALTH NEEDS

 A New Level of Care for Substance Use

-Meridian Advanced Psychiatry’s outpatient Medication-Assisted Treatment (MAT) clinic approaches the treatment of substance use disorders with integrated, evidence-based care.
+MAP’s outpatient Medication-Assisted Treatment (MAT) clinic approaches the treatment of substance use disorders with integrated, evidence-based care.
 Our MAT clinic is seamlessly integrated with full-service psychiatric medication management to account for the large population of patients with both a substance use disorder and other mental health diagnoses.
 This helps to ensure effective and long-lasting recovery with increased retention rates, improved outcomes, and fewer chances of a return to substance use.
 Our mission is to provide a no-judgment environment with ease of access, and a care plan that fits the patient’s needs.

 Specializations & Services

 Insomnia is defined by difficulty falling or staying asleep.
 It can come in many forms, but the common factor is an overall poor-quality sleep that doesn’t leave the individual refreshed after waking up.